simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 *For this section we assume some basic technical experience and that you have installed your operating system already as well as know how to get into the terminal.*

 1. We need to create an account and get our credentials from the [onocoy website](https://console.onocoy.com/explorer).
 You will need to grab the server address, username, password, and port number from this step.
+Once it is completed, go to the reference station tab and grab the mount point, which we also need.
    Refer to the [Onocoy documentation](https://docs.onocoy.com/documentation/quick-start-guides/get-gnss-correction-data) if you need help.

 2. On your linux device download the [ntripserver](https://github.com/nunojpg/ntripserver) software.